 The Way of White covenant makes players likely to be matched with others of the same covenant.
 It also makes players less likely to join members of a hostile covenant.
-Joining this doesn’t provide any special multiplayer items like the other ones do.
+Joining this doesn’t provide any special multiplayer items like the others.

 The Princess Guard will give you a greater chance of joining others of the same covenant.
 Members of this covenant will be given access to special multiplayer miracles: Bountiful Sunlight and Soothing Sunlight.

-The Warriors of Sunlight covenant gives players a golden summon sign and also makes their phantom gold in co-op opposed to the white it normally is.
+The Warriors of Sunlight covenant gives players a golden summon sign and makes their phantom gold in co-op, as opposed to the white it normally is.
 They also get a multiplayer miracle called the Sunlight Spear.
-Anytime a player defeats a boss with the help of another Warrior of Sunlight, they both will receive a sunlight medal.
+Anytime a player defeats a boss with the help of another Warrior of Sunlight, they will receive a sunlight medal.
 The medal can be used to increase your rank in the covenant.

-The Remastered edition of Dark Souls changed a few aspects of co-op that slightly change how the game works.
+The Remastered edition of Dark Souls changed a few aspects of co-op that slightly changed how the game works.

 One question many people wonder is, “Can Dark Souls and Dark Souls Remastered players play with each other?”
-No, you can’t unfortunately.
-They are completely separate versions of the game with a separate set of matchmaking rules.
+No, you can’t, unfortunately.
+They are completely separate game versions with a separate set of matchmaking rules.

 Negatives aspects of co-op

-A lot of players argue that Dark Souls is a journey that should be experienced alone.
-While this is partially true, Dark Souls co-op is just another example of the many different options it gives players.
+Many players argue that Dark Souls is a journey that should be experienced alone.
+While this is partially true, Dark Souls co-op is another example of the many different options it gives players.

 The first thing is that the game becomes immensely easier.
 Having a second person in your world can do more for you than having an amazing weapon could.
-Phantoms can lure out enemies or draw the bosses attacks while the host is able to whittle down his health.
+Phantoms can lure out enemies or draw the bosses attacks while the host can whittle down his health.

-The health of the bosses is also increased based on the number of co-op players in the world.
-This really doesn’t make a difference though, as many phantoms can wreck bosses much faster than one person could.
+The bosses’ health is also increased based on the number of global co-op players.
+This doesn’t make a difference, though, as many phantoms can wreck bosses faster than one person could.

 Without that tension, it essentially becomes just like every other game.
 Granted, it still is a difficult game even with co-op, but it’s nowhere near the same as playing it alone.

-The second thing is that when an invader comes, chances of defeating him are much higher than one player fighting one on his own.
-Speaking of invaders, there is a greater chance of having one invade while you are playing co-op.
+The second thing is that when an invader comes, the chances of defeating him are much higher than one player fighting one on his own.
+There is a greater chance of invaders having one invade while you are playing co-op.